squidfunk/mkdocs-material/docs/insiders/upgrade.md

 # How to upgrade

-When upgrading Insiders, you should always check the version of Material for MkDocs which makes up the first part of the version qualifier, e.g.Insiders `4.x.x` is currently based on `9.x.x`:
+When upgrading Insiders, you should always check the version of Material for MkDocs which makes up the first part of the version qualifier, e.g., Insiders `4.x.x` is currently based on `9.x.x`:

 ```